arnaujc91/arnaujc.github.io/_posts/2021-01-09-Why-do-we-use-SU(2)-in-Quantum-Mechanics.md

 Projective representations can arise in two ways:

-- Algebraically: if the central charge of the Lie algebra can not be removed.
+- Algebraically: if the *central charge* of the Lie algebra can not be removed.

-- Topologically: If the group is not simply connected.
+- Topologically: If the group is not *simply connected*.

 Because the Lie algebra of $SO(3)$ is semi-simple there is a general theorem which states that any central charges in semi-simple Lie algebras may always be removed by a redifinition of its generators.
 On the other hand $SO(3)$ is not simply connected, therefore all its projective representations originate from the topology.
 In fact, $SO(3)$ is *doubly* connected, informally this means that for any loop to be contractible to a point it must go around the manifold twice.